Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: The role of the pebble flux

-Comparing the results of Figures \ref{fig:panels_fluxes_model_1} with ${S_{{\rm peb}}=0.2}$ and ${\rm t_{start}= 0.5~Myr}$ and Figure \ref{fig:panels_fluxes_model_2} with ${S_{{\rm peb}}=1.}$ and ${\rm t_{start}= 3.0~Myr}$ we note that they are not dramatically different.
-For example, the largest planets in the top left-hand panel of Figure \ref{fig:panels_fluxes_model_2} are around 1~AU and have masses between 1 and ${\rm 2~M_{\oplus}}$.
+We note that the results from Models I and II shown in Figures \ref{fig:panels_fluxes_model_1} and 7, respectively, are not dramatically different: with ${S_{{\rm peb}}=0.2}$ and ${\rm t_{start}= 0.5~Myr}$ versus ${S_{{\rm peb}}=1}$ and ${\rm t_{start}= 3.0~Myr}$.
+For example, the largest planets in the top left-hand panel of Figure \ref{fig:panels_fluxes_model_2} are around 1~AU and have masses of between 1 and ${\rm 2~M_{\oplus}}$.
 Planets around 1~AU in the top left-hand panel of Figure \ref{fig:panels_fluxes_model_1} have also masses in this range.
-The reason for this is that the total drifted pebble flux is about the same in these two setups (${\rm \sim 39~M_{\oplus}}$ for Model-I with ${S_{{\rm peb}}=0.2}$ and ${\rm \sim 30~M_{\oplus}}$ for Model-II with ${S_{{\rm peb}}=1.0}$; note that they have different ${\rm t_{start}}$).
-However, even though the integrated pebble fluxes are fairly similar, the Stokes number of the pebbles (see Eq. \ref{stokesnumber}) are different due to the different pebble and gas surface density at the planetary location, which can lead to difference in growth.
-This effect becomes more clear in the outer regions of the disk when comparing, for example, the top right-panel of Figures \ref{fig:panels_fluxes_model_1} (${S_{{\rm peb}}=0.4}$) with the top-right hand panel of \ref{fig:panels_fluxes_model_2} (${S_{{\rm peb}}=2.5}$).
-Note that these two cases have also comparable integrated pebble fluxes (${\rm \sim 75~M_{\oplus}}$).
-In the top right-hand panel of Figure \ref{fig:panels_fluxes_model_1} the typical final mass of planetary embryos around 10~AU is sub-Mars mass while those in top right-hand panel of Figure \ref{fig:panels_fluxes_model_2} have masses of about ${\rm \sim 2~M_{\oplus}}$, at least a factor of 20 larger.
+The reason for this is that the total drifted pebble flux is about the same in these two setups (${\rm \sim 39~M_{\oplus}}$ for Model-I with ${S_{{\rm peb}}=0.2}$ and ${\rm \sim 30~M_{\oplus}}$ for Model II with ${S_{{\rm peb}}=1.0}$; note that they have different ${\rm t_{start}}$).
+However, even though the integrated pebble fluxes are relatively similar, the Stokes numbers of the pebbles (see Eq. \ref{stokesnumber}) are different because of the different pebble and gas surface densities at the planetary location, which can lead to different growth.
+This effect becomes more clear in the outer regions of the disk when comparing, for example, the top right panel of Figure \ref{fig:panels_fluxes_model_1} (${S_{{\rm peb}}=0.4}$) with the top right panel of Fig. \ref{fig:panels_fluxes_model_2} (${S_{{\rm peb}}=2.5}$).
+We note that these two cases have also comparable integrated pebble fluxes (${\rm \sim 75~M_{\oplus}}$).
+In the top right-hand panel of Figure \ref{fig:panels_fluxes_model_1}, the typical final mass of planetary embryos around 10~AU is sub-Mars mass while those in top right-hand panel of Figure \ref{fig:panels_fluxes_model_2} have masses of about ${\rm \sim 2~M_{\oplus}}$, at least a factor of 20 larger.